powercord-community/cutecord/README.md

 ---
 ## Changelog
+### v3.3.0
+Added ability to toggle between case sensitive and insensitive keyword detection.
+The default has been set to case insensitive detection.

 ### v3.2.0
 Added advanced setting to select the detection method for cute and uncute words.
 This defaults to word detection, but can be set to substring as well.
 Substring